Jane Asher

 Jane Asher (born 5 April 1946) is an English actress and author.
-She achieved early fame as a child actress and has worked extensively in film and TV throughout her career.
+She achieved early fame as a child actress.
+She has worked extensively in film and television.

-Asher has appeared in TV shows and films such as Deep End (1970), The Masque of the Red Death (1964), Alfie (1966), The Mistress, Crossroads, Death at a Funeral (2007), and The Old Guys.
+Asher has appeared in television shows and films such as Deep End (1970), The Masque of the Red Death (1964), Alfie (1966), The Mistress, Crossroads, Death at a Funeral (2007), and The Old Guys.
 She also appeared in two episodes of the 1950s TV series The Buccaneers alongside Robert Shaw.
-She was well known as the girlfriend of Paul McCartney from 1963 to 1968.
+She was Paul McCartney's girlfriend from 1963 to 1968.

+Asher has been nominated for the BAFTA Award for Best Actress in a Supporting Role for the film Deep End and the British Academy Television Award for Best Actress for television performances in A Voyage Round My Father (1982) and Love Is Old, Love Is New (1982).

 Early life

 Asher was born in London, the middle of three children born to Richard and Margaret Asher, née Eliot.
 Her father was a consultant in blood and mental diseases at the Central Middlesex Hospital, as well as being a broadcaster and the author of notable medical articles.
-Asher's mother was a professor at the Guildhall School of Music and Drama.
-Asher was educated at North Bridge House School and Miss Lambert's PNEU School for Girls at Paddington, then at Queen's College in Harley Street, London.
-Asher's elder brother is record producer and manager Peter Asher, who started his career as Peter of Peter and Gordon.
+Her mother was a professor at the Guildhall School of Music and Drama.
+Asher was educated at Miss Lambert's PNEU School for Girls at Paddington, North Bridge House School, and then at Queen's College in Harley Street, London.
+Asher's elder brother is record producer and manager Peter Asher, who began his career as Peter of Peter and Gordon.